seanpm2001/seanpm2001/OldVersions/English/1/README.txt

 | <img alt="Android logo failed to load.
 Click/tap here to attempt to view it" src="/Graphics/Android-x32x64x128/Logo/PNG/Android_Logo_HighDetail.png" width="150" height="150" align="left" style="margin-right: 30px"> | **Android x32x64x128:** _A collection of Android forks that can provide Android support outside of the Google Ecosystem, with vanilla, LiveCD, DeGoogled, and heavy variants for every version of Android.
 It pairs with [:octocat: `Candroid`](https://github.com/seanpm2001/Candroid/)_ |
 |---|---|

-<details> <!-- End of logo section for major project section: Android x32x64x128 !-->
+</details> <!-- End of logo section for major project section: Android x32x64x128 !-->

 ---